 This is my gear database.
-Here you can find info on all the amps, pedals, recording equipment, and other stuff that I use in my YouTube videos.
+Here you can find info on all the amps, pedals, recording equipment, and other stuff that I use in my YouTube videos and for production work.

 - Boss DS-2 Turbo Distortion

 - Boss SD-1 Super OverDrive

 Career AF Tube Amp by Felleretta